jwtkeeble/second-order-optimization-NQS/README.md

 The convergence data is stored as a `.csv` file, which can be easily manipulated by the `Pandas` library for data analysis and visualisation.

 The variational state is stored as a `.pt` file, following PyTorch convention, and stores the final NQS state as well as its MCMC sampler state.

+**NOTE**: The current state of the optimiser only supports NQSs that are comprised of `nn.Linear` objects and will silently skip over other layer types.
+However, one can extend the optimiser to support other layer types by extending the `_merge_for_group` and `_split_for_group` methods, which merge/split all parameters of an `nn.Module` into a single Tensor, respectively, and define how to regularise the Kronecker factors (including the `pi` constant) in the `_regularise_all_kronecker_factors` method.

 ## License